 On the west side of the state, Hope College resides in Holland, Michigan.
 TEDxHopeCollege is a student-led initiative, focused on challenging the status quo, starting conversations, and spreading new ideas with unique, thought-provoking talks by students and community members.
 It will be an event that cultivates an environment for open, ideological discourse, along with a deeper understanding and culture of listening.
-TEDxHopeCollege will return next year in 2022 with a new theme and set of talks to step out of our comfort zones and into a conversation.
+TEDxHopeCollege will return in 2023 with a new theme and set of talks to step out of our comfort zones and into a conversation.

 TED is a nonprofit devoted to spreading ideas, usually in the form of short, powerful talks (18 minutes or less).
 TED began in 1984 as a conference where Technology, Entertainment and Design converged, and today covers almost all topics — from science to business to global issues — in more than 100 languages.
 Meanwhile, independently run TEDx events help share ideas in communities around the world.

 In the spirit of ideas worth spreading, TED has created a program called TEDx.
 TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 Our event is called TEDxHopeCollege, where x = independently organized TED event.
 At our TEDxHopeCollege event, TEDTalks video and live speakers will combine to spark deep discussion and connection in a small group.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events, including ours, are self-organized.

 You can also directly email us:

 Please contact us if you have any questions about our event or feedback about TEDxHopeCollege.
 We would love to help you as best as we can and we appreciate your feedback!